 Supervised Internship and SAIL Project (9.0 credits)

-In consultation with the Director of Field Education, students will begin identifying a social change field work placement in a social venture or social justice organization early on in their program and engage in that work beginning in their second semester (or after completing at least 12 credit hours of course work).
+In consultation with the Director of Community Engaged Learning, students will begin identifying a social change field work placement in a social venture or social justice organization early on in their program and engage in that work beginning in their second semester (or after completing at least 12 credit hours of course work).
 Students already working in an area of social change may apply to have that work counted toward this field work requirement.
 In some cases, a series of “immersive learning” experiences in a particular area of social change can count toward this requirement as well.

 1. Social Change Field Work (6.0 credits): Field work in the MAST program provides social-change locations in varying fields (economics, ecology, racial and ethnic justice, among others) in which to test and further hone the academic theorizing of the program’s core courses.
 The courses associated with the field work will provide opportunities to refine the student’s skills for engaging in theological/ethical reflection with the tools of social analysis.